 |Children & Adult||Rp10.000|

 Fortunately, this doesn’t get the road blocked.
 Since there aren’t many visitors coming.
-Beach beds and its umbrella are quite many.
+Beach beds and umbrellas are quite many.
 The ones renting these are the food sellers.
 Simply ask them for it, pay, and use the bed.
 Lastly, Mushola for Muslims isn’t available here.

 How To Get To Bias Tugel Beach

 From Denpasar, the distance is around 45 km to the northeast.
 By far, the most convenient vehicle to use is a car.
 So, comfort-wise, renting a car or hailing one through an application is recommended.
-But, the latter choice is not worthy despite the price (Rp170.000-Rp190.000 one-way, while renting a car can cost Rp400.000 or more per day).
-Highlight that to find a ride-hail car from the beach is quite hard.
+But, the latter choice is not worth the price (Rp170.000-Rp190.000 one-way, while renting a car can cost Rp400.000 or more per day).
+Highlight that finding a ride-hail car from the beach is quite hard.

 Tourists coming from Denpasar only reach Padangbai to take a ferry to Lombok or Nusa Penida.
 The trip takes around 75-90 minutes without any traffic jams.
 As for tourists staying in Candidasa, the beach is located only 14 km.
 It’s just 30 minutes ride.